lexwraith/RogueLife/README.md

 The reason is I failed to install libtcod properly, or, more accurately, libtcod has really poor management and installation instructions (i.e. none.
 If you actually look at their documentation, even the filenames aren't correct, nor the directories inside the source).

+Goals:
+Test to see if it's possible to run proposed AI/combat system via Python.
+Will likely develop full game in C++ with SDL2.

 Roadmap:
-*1) Follow tutorial up to initial combat stages - 100% *2) Expand on event processing + logging
+*   1) Follow tutorial up to initial combat stages - 100%
+*   2) Expand on event processing + logging
-*3) Introduce UI and event stream
+*   3) Introduce UI and event stream
-*4) Mechanics - All possible attacks
+*   4) Mechanics - All possible attacks
-*5) Mechanics - Counters and 'Instincts'
+*   5) Mechanics - Counters and 'Instincts'
-*6) Mechanics - Positioning and Movement
+*   6) Mechanics - Positioning and Movement
-*7) AI - General priority matrix (think chess with weighted modifiers) *8) AI - Non-combat priority matrix (i.e. NPCs)
+*   7) AI - General priority matrix (think chess with weighted modifiers)
+*   8) AI - Non-combat priority matrix (i.e. NPCs)
-*9) AI - Advanced combat AI
+*   9) AI - Advanced combat AI
-*10) AI - Group dynamics (swarming, ranged supporting, buffing/debuffing)
+*   10) AI - Group dynamics (swarming, ranged supporting, buffing/debuffing)